-- It’s crucial to know the correct coronavirus facts in order to dispel any rumors or falsehoods.
+- It’s crucial to know the correct coronavirus facts in order to dispel any rumours or falsehoods.
 You can share the linked guide with those you care about to help them understand the basics about the virus.

 - The World Health Organization covers all of the essential information about COVID-19 on its site.

 - The Public Health Agency’s coronavirus hub is another legitimate resource for those looking for statistics, safety guidelines, and other resources.

 - Johns Hopkins Medicine put together a list of common coronavirus myths and facts to help stop the spread of rumours.